brsynth/brs-libs/README.md

 ## Licence
-rplibs is released under the MIT licence.
+brs_libs is released under the MIT licence.
 See the LICENCE file for details.